26 Secrets an Identity Thief Definitely Doesn’t Want You to Know

 Use the same ATM

 If you use the same ATM every time, you’re a lot more likely to notice if something changes on the machine, like the skimmer I installed.
-Here are the tricks to outsmart criminals you should know before you need them.

 Sometimes I pose as a salesman and go into a small office